own: empowering consumers of menstrual products.

 Most of them were introduced to menstrual products at a young age and have stuck with the same brands and types for years—often without ever questioning if those options are the best fit for their changing bodies, values, or lifestyles.
 This lack of exploration can lead to discomfort, waste, and missed opportunities to discover more suitable, sustainable alternatives.

-Current sampling programs are limited to exploring products within a single brand.
+Current sampling programs are limited in several ways.

 Some companies sell all-in-one packs that are marketed as on-the-go menstrual kits for women and first-time menstruators.